 Proof the yeast with the water and sugar, cover with cling film and set aside for 10 minutes until active.

 Whisk together the two flours, add the yeast mixture and mix together with a wooden spoon.
-Mix in the salt and olives.
+Mix in the salt, olive oil and olives.
 Turn out the dough onto a well floured surface and knead until it is smooth and elastic (about 10 minutes).
 Place on a well oiled bowl, cover in cling film and let rest until it doubles in size (about 45 minutes).

 Punch down the dough and knead well again (about 8 minutes).
 Place back into bowl (might want to oil it before once again), and let rise until doubled in size (about 30 minutes).